AronQuiambao/Midterm-Lab-Task-2/README.md

 ---

+### 📝 Description:
+> A python program that uses Selection Statement and Nested Loop in its program.

+---

 ### 🎯 Agenda:
 - Act 1: A timer that uses Selection Statement
 - Act 2: Multipliaction table that uses Nested For Loop